p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.16.100:
 - If you place a gateway block on the pillar of the end fountain and the dragon perches on the fountain, the dragon will be frozen.
 Upon re-entering the end, an end gateway will appear where the dragon was, and the dragon will be free again as long as it doesn't perch into the gateway again.
 These end gateways teleport you to the spot where you manually placed the gateway block

+- Placing a sign against a block would replace that block with the sign, making it possible to delete blocks.
+For example, having a slab on the lower half and placing a sign on it will delete the block directly above the slab.
+This can also be used to make signs that are supported solely by other signs
 <br>